strapdata/elassandra/README.md

 ## Benefits of Elassandra

-For Cassandra users, elassandra provides Elasticsearch features :
+For Cassandra users, Elassandra provides the following features for integration with Elasticsearch:
 * Cassandra updates are indexed in Elasticsearch.
 * Full-text and spatial search on your Cassandra data.
 * Real-time aggregation (does not require Spark or Hadoop to GROUP BY)